top of page

 • Advance Georgia’s research ecosystem to increase teaching capacity, expand clinical trial access, and improve health outcomes statewide

-Interested candidates should email us at data@gahehi.org
+Candidates should email us at data@gahehi.org

 GHEHI_Transparent_Stacked_Web.avif